oskiv6/libchain/README.md

 Chain is distributed as two files:
 - chain.h      → put in your include path
-- chain.c      → compile with the rest of your project

 No configuration, no macros to define, only CHAIN_IMPLEMENTATION in exactly one translation unit.